 10 Dec 2018 | 02.26 pm

-Twenty seven ‘disruptive’ projects approved under the government’s Future Jobs initiative will share a total of €75 in state funding.
+Twenty seven ‘disruptive’ projects approved under the government’s Future Jobs initiative will share a total of €75 million in state funding.

 Taoiseach Leo Varadkar announced the grants from the first tranche of the Disruptive Technologies Innovation Fund, and which will go to projects from sectors such as life sciences, medical devices, ICT, manufacturing, food, agriculture, energy sustainability and the creative industries.